erikandersson96/portfolio-project-five/README.md

 * `Ed` - For helping me with my sorting selector JavaScript function.
 * `Alex and Ed` - For helping me get my webhook_handler.py to work correctly.

 #### Help from Stack Overflow

+I used this [post](https://stackoverflow.com/questions/346467/format-numbers-in-django-templates) (link) for adding a `floatformat:2|intcomma` with django [humanize](https://docs.djangoproject.com/en/4.1/ref/contrib/humanize/) (link) added to the relevant templates where I wanted to use `intcomma` on prices to get the human way of writing prices in the correct way.
+Like `$30,000.00` instead of `30000.00`.

 ---